kiranma72/abdm-docs/content/1-basics/ABDM_Sandbox_Signup.md

 **Step 2:**
 Your application will be reviewed by the Sandbox Committee.
 The Committee will approve or reject with remarks.

 _Note_: The committee currently meets only once a week.
-Hence, please expect 7 days turnaround time for approval.
+Hence, please expect minimum of 7 days turnaround time for approval.

 https://sandbox.ndhm.gov.in/applications/Home/admin